Chart Color Schemes

 Educational achievement in Mitcham places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Mitcham's educational attainment exceeds national averages.
-Among residents aged 15 and above, 44.9% possess university qualifications, compared to 30.4% nationally and 31.2% in the SA4 region.
+Educational attainment in Mitcham exceeds broader benchmarks.
+Among residents aged 15+, 44.9% hold university qualifications, compared to 30.4% nationally and 31.2% regionally.
 Bachelor degrees are most prevalent at 28.3%, followed by postgraduate qualifications (12.0%) and graduate diplomas (4.6%).
-Vocational pathways account for 24.2% of qualifications, with advanced diplomas at 11.1% and certificates at 13.1%.
+Vocational pathways account for 24.2%, with advanced diplomas at 11.1% and certificates at 13.1%.

-Educational participation is high, with 28.1% of residents currently enrolled in formal education.
-This includes 8.9% in primary education, 6.8% in secondary education, and 5.8% pursuing tertiary education.
+Educational participation is high, with 28.1% currently enrolled in formal education.
+This includes 8.9% in primary, 6.8% in secondary, and 5.8% in tertiary education.
 Mitcham's five schools have a combined enrollment of 2,481 students as of the latest data.
 The area shows significant socio-educational advantages with an ICSEA score of 1116.
 Educational provision is balanced with four primary schools and one secondary school serving distinct age groups.

 Frequently Asked Questions - Education